More Uncertainty in 2023

 Create a leadership task force made up of individuals across the organization that can contribute to the resiliency plan and highlight things to keep in mind for their respective functions and impact on the business.
 Do this before making any moves or decisions that will impact your staff and your members.
 You want to ensure that you have the right people in the room and that it’s a group of diverse, representative voices at all levels of the organization.

-With your task force, hold a series of discussions where you evaluate your organization’s bottom line, look at where membership revenue and renewals stand today, revisit your mission and vision, identify vulnerabilities that have arisen as a result of COVID-19, and identify how you are engaging stakeholders to address these challenges.
+With your task force, hold a series of discussions where you evaluate your organization’s bottom line, look at where membership revenue and renewals stand today, revisit your mission and vision, identify vulnerabilities that could arise as a result of a recession, and identify how you are engaging stakeholders to address these challenges.
 Consider sending a survey to members to understand which programs, activities and events they want to take advantage of now to help determine changes to staffing and your budget.